 Because of its high fat content this bread isn’t recommended for people counting calories.
-100g of this bread can easily have 350-400 calories – 30 to 50% more than regular bread.
-Neither is a bread to eat daily, or you will see the scale picking up those extra pounds.
-But it’s certainly a bread that is fulfilling, which makes it great for picnics, a day at beach with some mortadela and pecorino or to take along during long hikes.
+100g of this bread can easily have 350-400 calories – 30% to 50% more than regular bread.
+Neither is a bread to consume daily, or you will see the scale picking up those extra pounds.
+But it’s certainly a bread that is fulfilling, which makes it great for picnics, a day at the beach with some mortadela and pecorino, or to take along during long hikes.

 My recipe renders a softer, spongier bread than the traditional recipe, due to the extra butter, which makes it a perfect bread for a panino or sandwich.

 NOTE: When working in the kitchen we use grams not oz, for accuracy.
 All or most of my recipes are written with the metric system, using grams, kilograms, liters and milliliters.
-If a dual scale isn’t available in your kitchen, google can convert them for you.
-Simply entering 470 g to oz and hitting enter will provide the conversion for this.
+If a dual scale isn’t available in your kitchen, google can convert these measurements for you.

 Focaccia al Rosmarino, burro e olio d’olivaCourse: Food, Manuela’s JournalCuisine: Italian, Ancient RomanDifficulty: Medium

 470 g of all purpose flour without any additives (no self rising)

 7 g of yeast